-The company’s consolidated segments are Consumer (22.9% of FY12/20 sales before adjustments), Enterprise (29.7%), Area (41.4%), Professional (5.4%), and Other (0.6%).
+The company’s consolidated segments are Consumer (22.2% of FY12/21 sales before adjustments), Enterprise (32.7%), Area (37.8%), Professional (5.4%), and Other (1.9%).
 In the Consumer segment, CMJ’s main customers are large domestic retailers, which it supplies with interchangeable lens digital cameras (single-lens reflex cameras, mirrorless cameras), interchangeable lenses, compact cameras, inkjet printers, and other products targeting general consumers.
 In the Enterprise segment, it supplies large and medium-sized Japanese companies with multifunctional peripherals (MFPs) and other office equipment, maintenance services for those devices, data center operation, and IT solutions.
 In the Area segment, it provides SMEs in Japan with MFPs and maintenance services, along with installation services and peripheral software for PCs and other non-Canon business equipment.
 In the Professional segment, the company provides industrial equipment including continuous feed printers and other devices for production printing, semiconductor manufacturing equipment, and device manufacturing equipment.
 Through this segment, the company also builds electronic medical record systems for hospitals in the healthcare sector.

 CMJ intends to continue expanding from domestic sales of Canon products into the IT solutions field, with a focus on originality.
 It plans to improve profitability by leveraging its involvement with Canon business equipment to expand its services in IT and other fields.
 The Enterprise and Area segments will drive growth in these areas.

-In FY12/20, CMJ reported consolidated sales of JPY545.1bn (-12.2% YoY), operating profit of JPY31.3bn (-3.5% YoY), recurring profit of JPY35.2bn (+3.8% YoY), and net income attributable to owners of the parent of JPY22.0bn (-1.1% YoY).
-Sales fell in all four major segments amid an expansion in telework and restrictions being placed on sales activities due to the impact of COVID-19.
-Operating profit declined only slightly, thanks to entrenched reductions in SG&A expenses and improved margins in the Consumer segment, largely on the back of growth in inkjet printers and high-value-added interchangeable lens digital cameras.
+In FY12/21, CMJ reported consolidated sales of JPY552.1bn (+1.3% YoY), operating profit of JPY39.7bn (+26.8% YoY), recurring profit of JPY41.1bn (+16.6% YoY), and net income attributable to owners of the parent of JPY29.4bn (+33.7% YoY).
+Sales rose in all key segments except Area, despite the widespread adoption of telework and restrictions placed on sales activities due to the COVID-19 pandemic.
+Operating profit increased YoY, due to enhanced reductions in SG&A expenses and improved margins on the back of growth in high-value-added products.

-The medium-term business plan is a rolling three-year plan that provides concrete strategies for achieving the goals in the company’s long-term management objectives.
-Under the leadership of the new representative director (appointed on March 26, 2021), CMJ announced its 2021–2025 long-term management objectives and 2021–2023 three-year management plan together at the time of its Q1 FY12/21 results announcement on April 23, 2021.
-According to the announcement, the company’s long-term objectives are based on the principles of coexistence, and aims to sustainably increase corporate value by solving social issues, enhance profitability, and improve management capital.
-Management targets for 2025 call for sales of JPY650.0bn, operating profit of JPY50.0bn, and ROE of 8.0%.
-The three-year management plan aimed at achieving these targets outlines a growth strategy centered on the IT solutions business while incorporating sales of Canon products.
-The three-year management plan calls for a sales CAGR of 8.2%, with targets for FY12/23, the final year of the plan, set at JPY600.0bn in sales, JPY40.0bn in operating profit, a 6.7% operating profit margin, and a 6.9% ROE.
+The medium-term business plan, published on a rolling basis, provides concrete strategies for achieving the goals in the company’s long-term management objectives.
+Under the leadership of the new representative director (appointed March 26, 2021), CMJ announced its 2021–2025 long-term management objectives and 2021–2023 three-year management plan at the time of its Q1 FY12/21 results announcement on April 23, 2021.
+At the time of FY12/21 results announcement, in light of FY12/21 results, the company unveiled a new three-year management plan spanning 2022–2025.
+Management targets for 2025, both in the new three-year plan and existing long-term objectives, call for sales of JPY650.0bn, operating profit of JPY50.0bn, and ROE of 8.0%.
+To achieve these targets, the company has outlined a growth strategy centered on the IT solutions business while incorporating sales of Canon products.

 Shared Research believes the company’s strengths are 1) its recurring revenue streams (recurring revenue businesses), 2) the powerful Canon brand, and 3) its strong balance sheet.
 Weaknesses include 1) limited domestic growth opportunities, 2) difficulty expanding its core business overseas, and 3) high volatility in the IT services market.